Unlicensed Own Category A or B Longarm

 - Were you authorised to possess the firearm?

-This offence has a maximum penalty of a fine of 60 penalty units or 12 months imprisonment.
+The offence of Unlicensed Own Category A or B Longarm (s135(1) of the Firearms Act 1996) has a maximum penalty of a fine of 60 penalty units or 12 months imprisonment.

 Sentencing in the Magistrates’ CourtsThere were 65 cases (75 charges) of Unlicensed Own Category A or B Longarm that were heard in the Victorian Magistrates’ Courts from 1 July 2013 to 30 June 2016.
 These cases resulted in the following sentences:

 - Partially Suspended Sentence – 1.3%